nuvibit/nuvibit.com/content/english/solutions/semper/_index.md

   # feature at the left of the image
   left_side:
-  - title : "Serverless and AWS Native" icon : "fa-cloud" content : "Our serverless solution seamlessly integrates with AWS Config, AWS CloudTrail, AWS Security Hub and Amazon GuardDuty."
+  - title : "Serverless and AWS-native"
+    icon : "fa-cloud"
+    content : "Our serverless solution seamlessly integrates with AWS Config, AWS CloudTrail, AWS Security Hub and Amazon GuardDuty."